 - Before the digital evidence is accepted into court it must be proved that it is not tampered with.

-- Producing and keeping the electronic records safe are expensive.
+- Producing and keeping electronic records safe is expensive.

 - Legal practitioners must have extensive computer knowledge.